Shoulder Injuries: Rotator Cuff Pain and Treatment

 Most often, treatment involves self-care measures and exercise therapy.
-Initial self-care allows the injury to stabilize by resting the joint for a couple days to a couple weeks—not totally immobilizing the joint with a sling, but carefully moving it through its range of motion several times a day (says Kaiser).
+Initial self-care1 allows the injury to stabilize by resting the joint for a couple days to a couple weeks—not totally immobilizing the joint with a sling, but carefully moving it through its range of motion several times a day (says Kaiser).
 Treating it with cold (for the first few days) and then heat, and using anti-inflammatory and pain medications like ibuprofen and naproxen, reduces inflammation.
 Don’t go back to activities that hurt.

-Once the injury heals, and some range of motion has returned, the correct exercises will recondition and strengthen the muscles that support the joint, to reduce the stress on the vulnerable tendon.
+Once the injury heals, and some range of motion has returned, the correct exercises2 will recondition and strengthen the muscles that support the joint, to reduce the stress on the vulnerable tendon.
 As with some other chronic joint conditions, keeping the surrounding muscles strong protects the joint, and fights the effects of age to some degree.

 Foremost is to deal with the injury promptly.
 Just pampering it for many days on end with no improvement is not the answer.
 Nor is it the answer to just keep on doing activities that cause pain.
 Knowing when to see a doctor is critical as is understanding the proper way to care for yourself.
 If a rotator cuff injury is not acute, recovery is most often possible with proper exercise therapy.